SAP-archive/python-metacli/docs/usage.rst

 Run Command Line
 --------------
-The running for this plugined project is same as Click project, make sure the relative plugin path is correct when you run the base plugin.
+The installation is same as other Click project, make sure the relative plugin path is correct when you run the base plugin.

 + Go into the base plugin folder